Dutch Reformed Church, Barrydale: 20th century

 Barrydale welcomes its sixth teacher in about 40 years with the confirmation of Dr. Gustav Kikillus in 1929.
 This native of Herbertsdale near Mossel Bay's father came from East Germany to South Africa around 1881 as a missionary of the Berlin Mission Society.
 He received his education at the Boys' High School in Mossel Bay and in 1905 went to Stellenbosch where he obtained his BA degree at the old Victoria College.
 In 1908 he went to the Normal School, Cape Town for his teaching diploma.
 After this he was deputy principal at Tulbagh for 11 years until he returned to Stellenbosch in 1919, studied at the Seminary and obtained his B.D. and passed the candidate exam.
 In 1922 he left for the Netherlands where he obtained his theological doctorate in 1924 with the thesis "The influence of Christianity on the old Roman legislation regarding the care of the child."
 On his return to South Africa, he took over as head of the high school at Klipdam and also observed services there during the ministry of Rev. D. Hugo on Barkly West.
 In 1925 he accepted a call to the NG congregation Nieuwoudtville and in 1929 to Barrydale.

-During Rev. Kikillus' ministry is the already ornate church building, the pride of the town and community, beautified even further by the installation of the ring wall around the church and especially the planting of the beautiful church garden, in which especially the sisters of the congregation had a large share.
-Mrs. With her aptitude and love for and training in medical work, Kikillus fulfilled a special role at that time.
-Rev. Of the first six pastors, Kikillus was the one with the longest service and left the congregation in 1950 for the NG congregation Bethanie in what was then South West Africa.
+During Rev. Kikillus' ministry is the already ornate church building.
+A ring wall was installed around the church and a church garden was planted, the sisters of the congregation helped.
+Mrs. Kikillus, with her expertise, and training in the medical field, played a unique role during that period.
+Out of the initial six pastors, she served the longest and departed in 1950 to join the NG congregation Bethanie in what was then known as South West Africa.

 In 1951, Rev. Gysbert Du Toit Muller confirmed at Barrydale as the congregation's seventh pastor, in what was already his second congregation, after he had stood in the NG congregation of Caledon from 1948.
 He left Barrydale in 1958 for Cape Town's southern suburbs, where he was pastor of the NG congregation in Rondebosch until 1965.
 Rev. Muller was born on May 29, 1924, at Bonnievale and received his schooling at Calvinia.
 He studied at the seminary in Stellenbosch and was legitimized at the end of 1947, after which he began his ministry as an assistant teacher in the NG congregation in Worcester.
 On September 10, 1948, he was ordained and confirmed as pastor of the NG congregation Caledon.
 After Barrydale and Rondebosch, he was also in the NG congregation Franschhoek until 1985, where he delivered his farewell message on Sunday February 3, 1985.
 He has been described as an "inspiring preacher, dedicated pastor and capable community leader".